 - If someone visited the checkout but didn’t purchase

 - If someone visited the campaign page but didn’t purchase

 Furthermore, giving Facebook this data will automatically make your ads more effective.
-When the Facebook Pixel tracks a purchase, their algorithm automatically starts showing your ads to people like the person that purchased.
-Without the Facebook Pixel, this can’t happen.
+When the Facebook Pixel tracks a purchase, their algorithm automatically starts showing your ads to people like the person that purchased it.

 Kickstarter does not allow the Facebook Pixel.

 Indiegogo does allow the Facebook Pixel.

 This is a major drawback of Kickstarter and one of the biggest pros of launching on Indiegogo.
 Since Kickstarter doesn’t offer this, creators are forced to use agencies that have built custom solutions to track Facebook ads.
 Unfortunately, many agencies in the space take advantage of creators and have predatory business models that strip most of the margin from campaigns.

 On the other hand, Indiegogo does allow you to add the Facebook Pixel which has led to many more creators taking control of their own ads.
 I believe having the Facebook Pixel empowers creators and leads to a healthier crowdfunding ecosystem.

 Does that mean Kickstarter will add it in the future?
 No one really knows as they don’t publicly state why they don’t have it, but I think the answer is: probably not.
 They’ve held off on adding it for 10 years.
 They don’t have the Facebook Pixel on their site for their own use.
 My guess is that they don’t feel Facebook aligns with their values as a company.